-Hockey season has started, ladies.
+Hockey season is getting close, ladies.
 That means it’s time to check your wardrobe to make sure you can dress the part of hockey mom.

 We have an important job and a tough reputation to maintain–we have to make sure we look good doing it.